azarketa/Thermodynamics-theoretical-pills/source/01_Systems_surroundings_boundaries.md

    * Boundaries may be *flexible*, *diathermic*, or *permeable* depending on the specific process.
    * Example: a fluid stream in a pipe, a compressor, or a turbine.

-:::{admonition} Important: classification by boundary interaction
+::::{admonition} Important: classification by boundary interaction
 :class: warning
 The essential difference lies in what can cross the boundary.
 We can name $E_{\text{sys.}}$ the total energy of the system, and $m_{\text{sys.}}$ the mass contained in it.
 Their variations are represented by the $\Delta$ symbol, i.e. $\Delta E_{\text{sys.}}$ and $\Delta m_{\text{sys.}}$.
 The different types of boundaries are constraied by different interaction modes: